entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 400. Dorsal branch of the main lateral line on the median dorsal plate: medial position (0); posterior position (1).
 >  -  In incisoscutoids, dorsal branch of the main lateral line runs along the posterior margin of the median dorsal plate.
 In coccosteoids, dorsal branch of the main lateral line is positioned median on the median dorsal plate.

+401. Subglenoid process: absent or negligible (0); present (1).
+>  -  In incisoscutoids, subglenoid process is absent or negligible
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.